-A third of Lebanon's 180,000 Palestinian refugees depend on quarterly cash assistance from UNRWA and 62 per cent experienced a drop in income during the COVID-19 pandemic (UNRWA, 2022c: 5;6).
-While people across Lebanon are suffering from the economic crisis, it is particularly impacting Palestinian refugees denied the property, employment and citizenship rights of the Lebanese.
-In December 2021, Lebanese Labor Minister, Mustafa Bayram, announced a relaxation of the labour laws to allow Palestinians the right to work in managerial, business, tourism, industrial, information, health, education and service sectors, if they were born in Lebanese territories, born to a Lebanese mother or married to a Lebanese citizen (Houssari, 2021).
-Whilst these changes are welcome there are some caveats attached to them: occupations that require trade union affiliation such as law, medicine and engineering are unlikely to be open to Palestinians as they require legal changes within the syndicates; and, second, as the law has been changed by ministerial decree rather than legislation that would make it permanent, the next Labor Minister could reverse the decision (Ibid.).
-Nonetheless, the Alliance of Palestinian Forces, a loose Damascus-based alliance of eight Palestinian political factions, welcomed the decree as likely to 'widen the margins of job opportunities available to Palestinian workers' (Mahfouz and Sewell, 2021).
-In indicating why he issued the decree, Minister Bayram said 'We are in trouble in the job market and trying to fill the gaps', adding that 'The Lebanese market needs foreign labor' (Houssari, 2021).
+In December 2021, Lebanese Labor Minister, Mustafa Bayram, announced a relaxation of the labour laws to allow Palestinians the right to work in managerial, business, tourism, industrial, information, health, education and service sectors, if they were born in Lebanese territories, born to a Lebanese mother or married to a Lebanese citizen.
+Whilst these changes are welcome there are some caveats attached to them: occupations that require trade union affiliation such as law, medicine and engineering are unlikely to be open to Palestinians as they require legal changes within the syndicates; and, second, as the law has been changed by ministerial decree rather than legislation that would make it permanent, the next Labor Minister could reverse the decision.
+Nonetheless, the Alliance of Palestinian Forces, a loose Damascus-based alliance of eight Palestinian political factions, welcomed the decree as likely to 'widen the margins of job opportunities available to Palestinian workers'.
+In indicating why he issued the decree, Minister Bayram said 'We are in trouble in the job market and trying to fill the gaps', adding that 'The Lebanese market needs foreign labor'.
 This is recognition of the fact that Palestinians in Lebanon have been living with a perpetual foreigner status in the country for seven decades and been unable to secure a life of dignity consistent with fundamental social and economic rights.

-Despite the modesty of the changes to the labour laws proposed by the decree, they were strongly criticised by the Kataeb Party and Free Patriotic Movement, representing Christian factions in Lebanon, as signalling a slippery slope toward the naturalisation of Palestinians and displacement of Lebanese workers from their occupations (Ibid.).
-However, UNRWA's socio-economic survey suggests that little has changed in the employment conditions of Palestinians with only 12 per cent of those surveyed having a written contract with their employer (UNRWA, 2022a: 1).
-As the International Labour Organisation (ILO) found, the majority of Palestinian workers are 'engaged in low-status jobs that are poorly paid, insecure and lack adequate social protection' (ILO, n.d.).
+Despite the modesty of the changes to the labour laws proposed by the decree, they were strongly criticised by the Kataeb Party and Free Patriotic Movement, representing Christian factions in Lebanon, as signalling a slippery slope toward the naturalisation of Palestinians and displacement of Lebanese workers from their occupations.
+However, UNRWA's socio-economic survey suggests that little has changed in the employment conditions of Palestinians with only 12 per cent of those surveyed having a written contract with their employer.
+As the International Labour Organisation (ILO) found, the majority of Palestinian workers are 'engaged in low-status jobs that are poorly paid, insecure and lack adequate social protection.'
 This leaves Palestinians open to exploitation in the workplace and vulnerable to dismissal or temporary layoff without pay in an economic downturn or crisis such as the COVID-19 pandemic.
+The ILO has launched two initiatives to enhance the socio-economic rights of Palestinians in Lebanon.
+The first seeks to gather reliable and objective data on 'Palestinian employment and social protection in Lebanon in all its aspects' and the second aims to enhance the employability of young people through the 'provision of skills training and a comprehensive job creation programme'.
+However, as the ILO maintains: 'it will take a lot of effort to break the cycle of poverty, unemployment and insecurity among the Palestine refugee population'.